JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ## Loading and placing PNG and SVG images

-Luxor lets you place PNG and SVG images on the drawing.
-First, load an image:
+Luxor lets you place existing PNG and SVG images on the drawing.
+First, load the image:

 - for PNG images, use `readpng(filename)`
 - for SVG images, use `readsvg(filename)` or `readsvg(string)`